miohtama/opsec/source/team/index.rst

-.. _software-comes-from-secure-sources:
+.. _software-installation-from-safe-sources:

-Software comes from secure sources
+Software installation from safe sources
 ==============================================================

-**Software installation comes from knonw good sources?** Yes / No
+**Software is installed from known good sources?** Yes / No

 Pirated software is riddled with malware.
-The team installs software which comes from legit sources only, reducing the risk the software comes with maware.
+The team members installs software coming from legit sources only, reducing the risk the software comes with malware.

+The safe software channels include

+* App stores by operating system vendors

+* Official, signed, UNIX distribution repositories

+* Programming community package repositories

+Basic security understanding and cyberhygiene should be still applied when installing from the safe channels.
+E.g. Google Play is known to host several rigged applications.

+Even if the malware is not targetting the project itself, the malware authors inspect the infected computers for high value targets and may open an attack if they notice such a successful infection.

 Applies for: Everyone